woodward/color_palette/README.md

 # ColorPalette

-A library which brings additional named colors into Elixir (in addition to the standard `IO.ANSI` colors.
+A library which brings additional named colors into Elixir (in addition to the 16 standard named `IO.ANSI` colors.

 ## Installation